 Objection: An Opportunity to Serve

-A legitimate objection is an opportunity for you to try to solve the buyer’s problem.
+A legitimate objection is an opportunity for you to try to solve the prospect’s problem.

-An objection is insight into the customer’s circumstances and the barriers preventing them from making a purchase.
+Think of an objection as an insight into the customer’s circumstances and the barriers preventing them from making a purchase.
 Many times, an objection is something you can overcome or solve to make the sale.

-When a customer protests making a purchase, the first thing you need to do is find out if it’s a problem they’re asking for you to solve, or if they’re closing the door on you.
-The former is an objection while the latter is an excuse.
+When a customer protests making a purchase, the first thing you need to do is find out whether they’re asking you to solve a problem, or if they’re closing the door on you.
+The former is an objection, while the latter is an excuse.